sailfishos/docs.sailfishos.org/Support/Help_Articles/Shared_Device_Multiple_Users/README.md

 * can reset the device
 * can see the data of the additional users with super-user rights (devel-su) but not as "defaultuser"
 * can manage the device lock
-* can install and use Android App Support and Android apps (given there is a valid licence)
+* can install and use Android AppSupport and Android apps (given there is a valid licence)
 * can create an SSH connection from a computer to the device -- pay attention to the username: it is either nemo or defaultuser (the correct one works, the other does not).

 ## Additional users